tarunjain1st/Autonomous-Vehicle/README.md

 # Autonomous-Vehicle

-A autonomous vehicle ( car ) made for the betterment of the society,
+A autonomous vehicle ( car ) made for the betterment of the society, A self-driving car, also known as a robot car, autonomous car, or driverless car, is a vehicle that is capable of sensing its environment and moving with little or no human input.

 The car uses the camera for live transmission of video so it can be controlled remotely from anywhere is this world.